AdaCore/gnatstudio/docs/users_guide/environment.rst

   the user to resize these windows.
 To circumvent this, we have added a command line switch to tell GPS not to store the window sizes and positions: activate this by launching GPS with :command:`--traceoff=STORE_WINDOW_POSITIONS`.

+*Buttons placed in dialogs' header bars or missing with GNOME 3.12+*

+  GNOME 3.12+ override the Gtk settings set by GPS, including the ‘DialogsUseHeaders’ setting, which has for effect to display the buttons at the top of dialogs.
+This leads to some problems with GPS and sometimes some buttons are missing on some dialogs (e.g: Add button in the Aliases editor).
+  You can run this command from the terminal to force GNOME to disable this
+  setting:
+  :command:`gsettings set org.gnome.settings-daemon.plugins.xsettings overrides
+  "{'Gtk/DialogsUseHeader':<0>}"`